HybridVariationalInference

 .

-Prediction function for hybrid model.
-Returns an NamedTuple with entries
+Prediction function for hybrid variational inference parameter model.

 : Array(n_obs, n_site, n_sample_pred)

-— MethodExtract relevant parameters from θ and return n_MC generated draws together with the vector of standard deviations, σ.
+— MethodExtract relevant parameters from ζ and return nMC generated multivariate normal draws together with the vector of standard deviations, σ

 Arguments